Gerard Croft Hoare - 2nd Lieutenant, Rifle Brigade

 In 1917 he left to join an Officer Cadet Battalion and was gazetted the following December to the 2nd Battalion Rifle Brigade, which took him to the front in April 1918.
 While Gerard was moving across France, his family home was becoming a hospital along with the adjoining house.

 He had only been in Craonne (France) for one month when the Germans launched a fierce attack, bombarding them with over 4,000 artillery shells.
-The british where reluctant to let this area go after it had been captured only the previous year with such a mass cost of lives.
+The british where reluctant to let this area go after it had been captured only the previous year with such a heavy loss of lives.

 After the shells came a poison gas drop, which was then followed by an infantry assault of 17 German Sturmtruppen divisions.

-They smashed through the Allied forces like they wasn't even there, travelling 25 miles in just six hours.
+They smashed through the Allied forces like they weren't there, travelling 25 miles in just six hours.

 In June 1918 after many counter attacks, the Germans were halted and stopped on the Marne.